HLN177/ccube-demo/README.md

    npm install
    ```

+3. Fill in env variables in template.yml

-3. Start the development server:
+4. Start the development server:
    ```bash
    serverless offline
    ```

-4. build and deploy the backend in AWS lambda:
+5. build and deploy the backend in AWS lambda:
    ```bash
    serverless deploy
    ```